d12frosted/elpa-mirror/gnu/consult-readme.txt

  minibuffer and the buffer to perform recursive editing while the search is ongoing.

- Previews are enabled by default but can be disabled via the =consult-preview-key= variable.
+ Consult enables previews by default.
+You can disable them by adjusting the =consult-preview-key= variable.
 Furthermore it is possible to specify keybindings which trigger the preview manually as shown in the [[#use-package-example][example configuration]].
-The default setting of =consult-preview-key= is =any= which means that the preview will be triggered /immediately/ on any keypress when the selected candidate changes.
-Each command can be configured individually with its own =:preview-key=.
-The preview key can be configured to be:
+The default setting of =consult-preview-key= is =any= which means that Consult triggers the preview /immediately/ on any key press when the selected candidate changes.
+ You can configure each command individually with its own =:preview-key=.
+The following settings are possible:

  - Automatic and immediate =any=
  - Automatic and delayed =(:debounce 0.5 any)=